Firedrake/skutil/readme.txt

 general:
   chart: TPC/h-6c <- you can omit this to plot on a plain blue field
+                     or set to "osm" to use OpenStreetMap tiles
   draw:           <- see "drawing objects" below
     - type: circle
       radius: 60